-Organisers of the highly successful Rastrick Beer Festival are once again planning for this year’s event to be the toast of the town.
+Organisers of the highly successful Rastrick Beer Festival are once again planning for it to be the toast of the town.

 Hard working members of the organising committee are in the middle of their detailed planning for the seventh festival to be held over two days in September in the community hall at St John’s Church, Rastrick.
 The previous festivals have raised thousands of pounds for both the church and local charities.

 This year’s event will be held on Friday, September 22 from 3pm until 10.30pm and on Saturday September 23 from 1pm until 10.30pm.

 As with the previous festivals there will be national and local ales and ciders on offer as well as food, which will also be served at certain times.
 A Prosecco bar will also be available.

 Organisers of this year’s festival have agreed to support Bloodwise, which is the UK’s specialist blood cancer charity, which helps makes people’s lives better and helps stop people getting cancer in the first place and the Neonatal Unit at Calderdale Hospital.

 Bloodwise says it researches, helps and campaigns, shares learning, and raises money, adding “we have changed the world for people with leukaemia, lymphoma, myeloma, and other blood disorders.”